Alain Delon: Military service and Indochina War: 1952–1956

 Anticipating the call up for military service, he joined the French Navy at age 17.
 After a stint at the Pont-Réan Maritime Training Centre, he continued his service in 1953 at the Bormette Signals School.
 After he was caught stealing equipment, the Navy gave him a choice of leaving it or extending his commitment from three to five years.

 As a first-class seaman, he was then assigned to the protection company of the Saigon arsenal, in what was still French Indochina.
 Towards the end of the Indochina War, he was arrested for stealing a jeep and going on a trip during which the vehicle fell into a stream.
-His radio licence was revoked and he was given a dishonorable discharge, from the Navy.
+His radio licence was revoked and he was given a dishonorable discharge from the Navy.
 He celebrated his 20th birthday in a prison cell.
 This period made a deep impression on him: he discovered military discipline, a sense of honour and respect for the values represented by the flag of France.
 He developed a passion for weapons and was captivated by the performance of French actor Jean Gabin in Touchez pas au grisbi, a film he saw in the Indochinese capital.

 After his naval service, Delon returned to France in 1956.
 He resented his parents for letting him go to Indochina (he was a volunteer but their permission was necessary) and did not get back in touch with them, deciding to fend for himself and having no idea what he would do for a living.
-His younger brother Jean-François Delon would later be the first in his family to reconnect with him in 1961 after he and his father saw Alain's name on a Rocco and His Brothers poster.
+His younger brother Jean-François Delon reconnected with him in 1961 after he and his father saw Alain's name on a Rocco and His Brothers poster.
 Delon settled in at the Regina Hotel and did a few odd jobs, including produce handler at the Paris market Les Halles and waiter in a café near the Champs-Élysées.
 He met the future singer Dalida, with whom he would have an affair later in life.
 In Pigalle and Montmartre, he met members of the French underworld, thugs and gigolos, one of whom, a homosexual named Carlos, ensured his protection.
 Delon was fascinated by the values of this environment, in particular the sense of honour, friendship, respect and the law of silence.
 He allowed himself to be housed and fed by several prostitutes.
 His future at that point seemed to be heading towards a career as a pimp.